 Shape of multiple central-place territories

 Although home ranges of stream-dwelling fish, whose foraging activity is not confined to a single central place, are often depicted (e.g., Bachman 1984; Nakano 1995; Katano 1996), their shape, according to our knowledge, has not been analysed systematically.
-This study shows that multiple central-place territories of YOY Atlantic salmon (i) deviate much more from a circular shape than single central-place foraging areas, and (ii) are elongated along the stream flow rather than the stream width.
+This study shows that multiple central-place territories of YOY Atlantic salmon (i) deviate much more from a circular shape than single central-place foraging areas, and (ii) are elongated along the stream length rather than the stream width.
 The former finding is not surprising; by switching from exploiting one central place to many, the shape may become more irregular (Chapman et al. 1989), in part because space use is no longer constrained by repeated returns to the same central place.

 Why multiple central-place territories of stream-dwelling fish are elongated along the stream length is less obvious.
 Sometimes, the shape of the foraging area may simply be constrained by the stream width; i.e., in narrow streams, a larger area can only be achieved by increasing its length along the stream axis (Katano 1996).
 A similar elongation along the stream length may also arise when space use is measured over a longer time; eventually, larger-scale relocation or habitat exploration will primarily occur along the stream length (e.g., Armstrong et al. 1999).
 Neither explanation, however, applies to our results as the side-to-side diameter of these multiple central-place foraging areas is very small (maximum side-to-side diameter of the median territory = 1.03 m) relative to the width of our study stream (x = 5.9 m, range = 4.2-8.8), and because these territories are measured over a single day, over which larger scale exploration is unlikely (Steingrímsson and Grant 2003).